zliobaite/zliobaite.github.io/_posts/2015-5-30-publishing.md

 7. In NS papers have stronger and more stand-alone conclusions.

-	In CS (data analysis) conclusions often summarize what has been done, focus on the process of analysis, and list the contributions.
+	In CS (data analysis) conclusions often summarise what has been done, focus on the process of analysis, and list the contributions.
 In NS conclusions focus on what has been found.
 In NS conclusions can be used as claims for further research, they can be stand-alone take-home messages.
 In CS conclusions can rarely be used stand-alone, one has to get back to the actual paper.